<< Click to Display Table of Contents >>

 This section of the manual is only for very curious technical people.

 The program is written in the programming environment Appeon PowerBuilder 2019.
 The database that the data is stored in is the SQL database Firebird version 2.5.
-(Embedded Firebird is used for the Standard version of ACCOUNTS; the full server version of Firebird is used for the Local Network versions of ACCOUNTS.)
+(Embedded Firebird is used for the Standard version of ACCOUNTS; the full server version of Firebird is used for the Local Network and OnDemand versions of ACCOUNTS.)

 If anyone is ambitious and wishes to access the data in the ACCOUNTS database directly, the definitions of the SQL tables in it are in the file TABLES.SQL in the program's main directory, which is usually C:\Program Files\Accounts or C:\Program Files (x86)\Accounts.
 (Users of the OnDemand version cannot access that directory - just contact us if you need a copy of that file.)
 There is a login that you can use for read-only access to all of the tables, which is username "accounts_reader", password "reader".
 There is an ODBC datasource set up on installation, called "ACCOUNTS_FB_READONLY", which already has this login defined in it.

 Note: To use the ACCOUNTS_FB_READONLY datasource from other programs, you may first have to copy the three files icudt30.dll, icuin30.dll, and icuuc30.dll from the program's installation directory (normally C:\Program Files\Accounts, or C:\Program Files (x86)\Accounts on 64-bit computers) to the Windows System directory (generally C:\Windows\System32).

 Also, if you have the Standard version of ACCOUNTS, you may not be able to access data through that datasource while ACCOUNTS is running at the same time.
 That should not be a problem if you have a Network version of ACCOUNTS.

 Editing the ODBC Datasource Before you can Use it